 - Play Vulkan enabled games

-- Want to be comfortable with the control panel
+- Want to be comfortable with the Nvidia control panel

-- Play 32 bit games on a 64 bit system
+- Play 32 bit games (Vulkan included) on a 64 bit system

 - Play 32 bit Vulkan games on a 64 bit system

-As you can see, this system has dkms enabled kernel module and libraries for running 32 bit applications.
+As you can see, this system has akmod enabled kernel modules and libraries for running 32 bit applications.
 The amount of data to download for the drivers is really small compared to packages that contain CUDA libraries and tools.
-All packages have an higher Epoch set; so they should never be upgraded on your system when you enable this repository along the RPMFusion or ELRepo ones.

 If you are booting the system in UEFI mode; as a prerequisite to installing any external module (not built into the kernel package), you have to disable UEFI Secure Boot in the system configuration.
 All modules contained in the kernel package are signed with keys that are generated during build and deleted when packaging.
 If you want to preserve Secure Boot, you need to sign the modules yourself and import the keys into your hardware module.
 Doing so is out of scope here; if you need a decent guide just follow Red Hat’s guide for signing kernel modules.